gabriele-ciccotelli/MultiFormatTranscriber/README.md

 ## Purpose

-A powerful tool for transcribing audio and video files in multiple formats.
+A tool for transcribing audio and video files in multiple formats.
 Automatically converts unsupported formats for compatibility with Whisper.

 ## Description